-For years, I’ve been telling my brother that he needs to drop that financial advisor and move his money over to a good company like Vanguard, or even a robo-advisor like Betterment or Wealthfront.
-Even though I knew nothing about who his financial advisor was, I knew enough about the company that he worked for that I could pretty much guess with certainty that he was being scammed.
+For years, I’ve been telling my brother that he needs to drop that financial advisor and move his money over to a good company like Vanguard, or even a robo-advisor like M1 Finance, Betterment, or Wealthfront.
+Even though I knew nothing about who his financial advisor was, I knew enough about the company that he worked for that I could pretty much guess that he was being scammed.

 And sure enough, the other day, I actually took a look at my brother’s investments and was disgusted at what I saw.
-While his tax-advantaged accounts were invested adequately (although invested in a much more complicated manner than needed), the rest of his portfolio was a disaster.
-Actively managed index funds with 1% or more expense ratios and a 5.75% frontload.
-A huge percentage of his investments in individual stocks that charged a 2% commission per transaction.
-And money invested in dozens of ETFs that seemed to make things much more complicated than they needed to be.
+While his tax-advantaged accounts were decently invested (although invested in a much more complicated manner than needed), the rest of his portfolio was a disaster.
+I saw actively managed funds with 1% or more expense ratios and a 5.75% front-end load fee.
+He had a huge percentage of his investments in individual stocks that charged a 2% commission per transaction.
+And he had money invested in dozens of ETFs that seemed to make things much more complicated than they needed to be.

 This post isn’t meant to rag on people like my brother.
 Really, I think it’s just an interesting, real-life case study in how someone like my brother, a smart guy who isn’t all that stupid with his money, can end up giving away a lot of their money in unnecessary fees and expenses.
 This happens because a lot of people don’t really know how money and investing actually work.

 One of the things my brother was convinced of was that his financial advisor didn’t charge him anything.
 Even when I explained to him that his financial advisor obviously doesn’t work for free, he remained convinced that his advisor wasn’t getting paid by him.